kstenerud/concise-encoding/ce-structure.md

 A floating point number is composed of a coefficient and an exponent, and can be binary or decimal.
 In a decimal floating point number, the exponent represents 10 to the power of the exponent value, whereas in a binary floating point number the exponent represents 2 to the power of the exponent value.
 Concise Encoding supports both decimal and binary floating point numbers in various sizes, configurations, and notations.

+Binary floating point values represent ieee754 binary floating point for 32-bit and 64-bit sizes, and [bfloat](https://software.intel.com/sites/default/files/managed/40/8b/bf16-hardware-numerics-definition-white-paper.pdf) for 16-bit.
 Following ieee754-2008 recommendations, the most significant bit of the significand field of an ieee754 binary NaN (not-a-number) value is defined as the "quiet" bit.
 When set, the NaN is quiet.
 When cleared, the NaN is signaling.

     s 1111111 1xxxxxxxxxxxxxxxxxxxxxxx = Quiet NaN (binary float32)
     s 1111111 0xxxxxxxxxxxxxxxxxxxxxxx = Signaling NaN (binary float32)

 An implementation may discard NaN information other than its signaling/quiet status.

-An implementation may alter the storage size of a floating point number when encoding/decoding as long as the numeric value remains the same.
+An implementation may alter the type and storage size of a floating point value when encoding/decoding as long as the final numeric value remains the same.

 #### Special Floating Point Values